hanlizhang/first-move/docs/CLOUD_SYNC_ARCHITECTURE.md

 ## 12. Running-session recovery

+Current Web/Mobile v1 does not implement realtime cross-device timer takeover: a running timer is owned by the device that started it, and persisted Session state converges through normal sync.
+The fuller takeover/conflict behavior below is deferred B5 target architecture.

 Persist `started_at`, `status`, `last_resumed_at`, `accumulated_elapsed_ms`, target duration, and a version.
 For a running session, displayed elapsed time is accumulated time plus server-adjusted time since last resume.
 Clients should estimate server clock offset from response `Date`/RPC time and must clamp countdown completion to its target.
 A pause transaction converts the running interval to accumulated milliseconds.
 Close stores immutable outcome timing and creates its session reward in the same transaction.

 If the app was offline, local timer behavior continues.
 On reconnect, state transition mutations replay with their captured occurrence instant.
 If another device already closed the session, canonical closure wins and the local result is shown as a conflict note, not duplicated.